 A range of in-house interventions are offered which support a variety of SEND needs including low self-esteem and anxiety nurture groups.
 All LSA staff have been trained in Growth Mindset strategies and report any concerns directly to the SENDCo or other key members of staff.

-In the first half of year 7 students learn about: personal identity and managing themselves (including our use of time; our safety and being prepared to learn).
+In Year 7 students learn about: personal identity and managing themselves (including our use of time; our safety and being prepared to learn).
 Later, students will learn about: how our brains function; how we can understand and manage our emotions; understanding and responding to the emotional needs of others.
 We also look at British Values and how Britain is governed, current affairs and have a focus on employability skills.
 We equip out Year 7 students with all of the key skills needed to start their secondary education successfully including resilience, building confidence and communication skills.

 In years 8 and 9 students learn about social media, staying safe online and healthy relationships in all aspects of life.
 In addition, they about the dangers of drugs and alcohol in society.
 We also have an emphasis on our local context and ensure our students are equipped with the knowledge and skills to spot signs of issues such as County Lines.
 We ensure our students study the causes of stress and have worked with students to develop strategies for coping with stress, positively enhancing our mental health and developing a growth mindset.
 Careers education also becomes integral at this time and we place great emphasis on ensuring that our students are well informed about future opportunities and career choices.